Kingston residents asked to stop dumping grease down the drain | CBC News

 "What they're doing down there is breaking off the solidified fats, oils and greases," she explained.
 "It's an uncomfortable, dirty job for sure."

-The eastern Ontario utilities provider says cooking fats, oils and greases are clogging pipes and creating sewage backups.
+The eastern Ontario utilities provider said cooking fats, oils and greases are clogging pipes and creating sewage backups.

 "Residents and restaurant operators may not be aware of the problem with pouring cooking grease down the sink," said Julie Runions, manager of water and wastewater treatment for Utilities Kingston in a news release.